 The thing is…I grew up in Miami.
 Radio y Televisión Martí, a radio and TV station run by the US government specifically to broadcast anti-Communist propaganda to and about Cuba, operates openly in Miami.
 It receives glowing editorials in Miami’s newspapers, Cuban-Americans delight in its continuing existence, and it is not secretive about its funding.
 The idea of the US government specifically manipulating narratives about a Communist state was an unadorned, openly acknowledged fact of growing up as a Cuban-American, more so in Miami than in the other places I have lived.
 Where the US government can get away with it, it proudly serves as the exact kind of conspirator that tankies place behind every negative story about Communist states.

 Radio y Televisión Martí isn’t the only outfit of its kind, either.
 Reporters frequently cite its counterpart in Asia, Radio Free Asia, with regards to China’s activities in central Asia and Hong Kong despite its clear agenda.
 This group is currently posting deeply racist and disturbing content regarding the SARS-CoV-19 (novel coronavirus) outbreak, making reference to imperial Japanese invectives against Chinese people to hammer home its points and the fact that it is not a trustworthy source of information.
-Nevertheless, more respectable news outlets frequently cite this horror show, even after legitimate sources emerge to corroborate things that Radio Free Asia got right (seemingly by accident), preserving the idea of this borderline Nazi outfit as a reasonable source of information for the broader public.
+Nevertheless, more respectable news outlets frequently cite this horror show, preserving the idea of this borderline Nazi outfit as a reasonable source of information for the broader public.

 Similarly, it doesn’t take too much of a deep-dive into history to unearth the long, long list of times that leftist governments, including many that were far more benign than the Soviet Union or Maoist China, fell victim to the covert operations of the United States government, or the ways that these narratives were sold to Americans.
 Virtually every independent country in the Americas features at least one American-sponsored coup in its history, to a one meant to remove an inconveniently leftist leader and replace them with an approximate or actual fascist, with the US crowing the entire way that it was preserving “democracy.”
 The US, likewise, has a pattern of disputing international elections if the winner isn’t sufficiently right-wing and praising them as legitimate in the face of severe irregularities if the winner is sufficiently right-wing, a pattern increasingly coming under scrutiny by election watchdog organizations.
 Even countries the US fails to overthrow often have to make crushingly hard choices to deal with international sanctions imposed specifically to make their people suffer.
 The idea that governments aimed at putting wealth in the hands of citizens rather than multinational corporations are constantly in the US’s crosshairs isn’t a conspiracy theory—it’s the undisputed modus operandi of multiple US agencies.